mparsley1/eo-docs/README.md

 * GDAL

-## The ECHOES Earth Observation Processing Service
+# Introduction to the ECHOES Earth Observation Processing Service

 The challange is to...